microchip-pic-avr-solutions/microchip-iot-developer-guides-for-aws/your-first-application-sending-and-receiving-data/README.md

 - [GitHub repository for the **PIC**-IoT Development Boards](https://github.com/microchip-pic-avr-solutions/pic-iot-aws-sensor-node)
 - [GitHub repository for the **AVR**-IoT Development Boards](https://github.com/microchip-pic-avr-solutions/avr-iot-aws-sensor-node-mplab)

+_If you are using the AVR-IoT Cellular Mini, step 0 in this guide is relevant for setting up the topics in AWS, but a more comprehensive guide on using MQTT can be found [here](https://iot.microchip.com/docs/arduino/userguide/mqtt)_

 The `PICIoT.X` and `AVRIoT.X` projects contain many different files that handle cryptography, Wi-Fi connectivity, MQTT communication, and so on.
 In this tutorial, we will primarily work with `application_manager.c`, which is located under `Source Files -> MCC Generated Files` in MPLAB X. This file contains a lot of useful high-level functions that make it easy to develop an AWS application.